 Damaged Master Cylinder

 If you already know what happens when brakes lock up suddenly while driving, you should now know how important it is to inspect your vehicle’s brake system regularly.
-If you notice any of these causes, get it fixed as soon as possible.
+If you notice any of these causes, get them fixed as soon as possible.
 You should take advantage of this knowledge for those who don’t know, so you don’t have to find out.

 How Do You Fix A Locked-Up Brake?